 This grant is sponsored by the Division of Inclusion, Diversity & Equity (IDE).
-It is administered by Inya Baiye, J.D., Executive Director of Inclusive Excellence and Strategic Initiatives; and Tara Warne-Griggs, Ph.D., Senior Diversity Assessment and Research Management Consultant.
+It is administered by Inya Baiye, J.D., Assistant Vice Chancellor for Inclusive Excellence and Strategic Initiatives; and Tara Warne-Griggs, Ph.D., Senior Diversity Assessment and Research Management Consultant.

 Learn more about how the first recipients of the Excellence Grant Initiative will use the funds.